Pozba

 Pozba is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1245.

 Geography

 The municipality lies at an altitude of 156 metres and covers an area of 9.41 km².
 It has a population of about 565 people.

+Population

 Ethnicity

 The population is about 77% Hungarian, 22% Slovak and 1% Czech.

 Facilities

 The village has a small public library a swimming pool and a football pitch.